aletheon/eleutherios-website/README.md

 * Shared process or manifest (redundancy)
 * AI (automation)

-Eleutherios is built with a real-time pub/sub, node.js, nosql (Firestore) backend and an HTML/CSS (Angular) frontend.
+Eleutherios is built with Node.js, Firestore and Angular.

 # Installation and Setup